cromanpa94/skinny-bones-jekyll/Outreach/PhDUSA.md

 ## English

-Fist, I wrote a column in Nature that was published in 2019. *Five tips for nailing your US-based graduate-school applications* (10.1038/d41586-019-00845-z).
+I wrote a short column for Nature that was published in 2019. *Five tips for nailing your US-based graduate-school applications* (10.1038/d41586-019-00845-z).
 You can access the latest version of the column using this [link](https://www.nature.com/articles/d41586-019-00845-z).

 ## Español